tslamic/Dumpey/README.md

 # Dumpey

 Android - or, more precisely, its debug bridge -  has a very handy tool called _the monkey_.
-It’s purpose is to stress-test your app by generating pseudo-random user events in a repeatable manner.
-Sometimes, it's a bit clunky to use, or its usage unclear.
-Dumpey helps you to
+Its purpose is to stress-test your app by generating pseudo-random user events in a repeatable manner.
+Sometimes, the usage is a bit clunky or unclear.
+Dumpey helps you

 - run the monkey on multiple devices or emulators and
 - make converted memory heap dumps before and after it